What is GRESB?

 GRESB is significant because it offers a thorough and uniform global standard for evaluating and monitoring the sustainability performance of real estate assets.
 It makes it possible for owners, managers, and investors to gauge, comprehend, and enhance their portfolios' sustainability performance.
 With more than 1,000 investors and $5 trillion in assets under management, GRESB is acknowledged as the most popular sustainability benchmark for the real estate industry.

 The benefits of having GRESB are numerous.
-GRESB helps investors assess the ESG performance of their real estate and infrastructure portfolios and identify areas of improvement.
+GRESB helps investors assess the ESG strategy and performance of their real estate and infrastructure portfolios and identify areas of improvement.
 Through the GRESB assessment, investors can identify risks, opportunities and areas of improvement, and can compare their performance to peers.

 What are the GRESB Real Estate Benchmarks?